baloise/gitopscli/docs/commands/deploy.md

 ### Create Pull Request

 In some cases you might want to create a pull request for your updates.
 You can achieve this by adding `--create-pr` to the command.
-The pull request can be left open of merged directly with `--auto-merge`.
+The pull request can be left open or merged directly with `--auto-merge`.

 !!! info "We recommend creating a random branch name for automatically created pull requests to prevent collisions."